GeoffCox/sterling-svelte/src/routes/components/treeitemdisplay/+page.md

 # TreeItemDisplay

-Displays a chevron and a label for an item in a tree.
+A chevron and a label for an item in a tree.
+TreeItem uses this as the default content in the item slot.

 ## Playground